Pop-Circle/Personal-Assistant/README.md

 	Added add event form
 	Can get data from the event form
 		(Scroll down to see the Save event button)

-		Variables for the add event form data
+		Variables for the add event form data hour_rem : reminder hour
+			minute_rem : reminder minute
+			hour_time : Event time

-			*hour_rem :
+			minute_time : Event Minute
+			eventName : Name of the Event
+			desc : Description if any
+			checked : If reminder is set

 -2015-09-25 : Dave